2 Principles of Data Visualization

 )

-There are a few additional tweaks to colors and spacing, but most of the code reflects what you’ve seen so far.
+There are a few additional tweaks to color and spacing, but most of the code reflects what you’ve seen so far.

 In Conclusion: ggplot is Your Data Visualization Secret Weapon

-You may start to think of ggplot as a solution to all of your data visualization problems.
-And yes, you have a new hammer, but no, everything is not a nail.
-If you look at the version of the data visualization that appeared in Scientific American in November 2021, you’ll see that some of its annotations aren’t visible in our recreation.
+You may be thinking that ggplot is the solution to all of your data visualization problems.
+And yes, you have a new hammer, but not everything is a nail.
+If you look at the version of the data visualization that appeared in Scientific American in November 2021, you’ll see that some of its annotations aren’t visible in our re-creation.
 That’s because they were added in post-production.
 While you could have found ways to create them in ggplot, it’s often not the best use of your time.
 Get yourself 90 percent of the way there with ggplot and then use Illustrator, Figma, or a similar tool to finish your work.

-Even so, ggplot is a very powerful hammer, used to make plots that you’ve seen in The New York Times, FiveThirtyEight, the BBC, and other well-known news outlets.
-Although not the only tool that can generate high-quality data visualization, it makes the process straightforward.
+Even so, ggplot is a very powerful hammer, used to make plots that you’ve seen in the New York Times, FiveThirtyEight, the BBC, and other well-known news outlets.
+Although it’s not the only tool that can generate high-quality data visualizations, it makes the process straightforward.
 The graph by Scherer and Karamanis shows this in several ways:

 • It strips away extraneous elements, such as grid lines, to keep the focus on the data itself.
 Complete themes such as theme_light() and the theme() function allowed Scherer and Karamanis to create a decluttered visualization that communicates effectively.

-• It uses small multiples to break data from two decades and eight regions into a set of graphs that come together to create a single plot.
+• It uses faceting to break down data from two decades and eight regions into a set of graphs that come together to create a single plot.
 With a single call to the facet_grid() function, Scherer and Karamanis created over 100 small multiples that the tool automatically combined into a single plot.

-Because code-based data visualization tools allow you to keep that record of the steps you made, you don’t have to be the most talented designer to make high-quality data visualization with ggplot.
-You can study others’ code, adapt it to your own needs, and create your own data visualization that is beautiful and communicates effectively.
+Because code-based data visualization tools allow you to keep a record of the steps you made, you don’t have to be the most talented designer to make high-quality data visualizations with ggplot.
+You can study others’ code, adapt it to your own needs, and create your own data visualization that not only is beautiful but also communicates effectively.

-Data Visualization: A Practical Introduction by Kieran Healy (Princeton University Press, 2018), https://socviz.co
+• Kieran Healy, Data Visualization: A Practical Introduction (Princeton, NJ: Princeton University Press, 2018), https://socviz.co.